 Cash and Cash Equivalents.
 Cash equivalents consist of highly liquid investments with original maturities of three months or less.
 The carrying amount of cash and cash equivalents approximates their fair value.
-Cash and cash equivalents at December 31, 2013 and 2012 include \$14.5 million and \$12.4 million, respectively, which were not immediately available for use.
+Cash and cash equivalents at December 31, 2014 and 2013 include \$13.5 million and \$14.5 million, respectively, which were not immediately available for use.
 These consist primarily of cash balances held in escrow to secure various obligations of the Company.

+Inventories.
 Inventories are stated at the lower of cost or market ("LCM") value.
-Cost is determined principally by the average cost method and the first-in, first-out ("FIFO") (approximately 55% and 45%, respectively).
+Cost is determined by the average cost and first-in, first-out ("FIFO") methods (approximately 52% and 48%, respectively).
 In valuing inventory, the Company is required to make assumptions regarding the level of reserves required to value potentially obsolete or over-valued items at the lower of cost or market.
 These assumptions require the Company to analyze the aging of and forecasted demand for its inventory, forecast future products sales prices, pricing trends and margins, and to make judgments and estimates regarding obsolete or excess inventory.
 Future product sales prices, pricing trends and margins are based on the best available information at that time including actual orders received, negotiations with the Company's customers for future orders, including their plans for expenditures, and market trends for similar products.
 The Company's judgments and estimates for excess or obsolete inventory are based on analysis of actual and forecasted usage.
 The valuation of used equipment taken in trade from customers requires the Company to use the best information available to determine the value of the equipment to potential customers.
 This value is subject to change based on numerous conditions.
 Inventory reserves are established taking into account age, frequency of use, or sale, and in the case of repair parts, the installed base of machines.
 While calculations are made involving these factors, significant management judgment regarding expectations for future events is involved.
 Future events that could significantly influence the Company's judgment and related estimates include general economic conditions in markets where the Company's products are sold, new equipment price fluctuations, actions of the Company's competitors, including the introduction of new products and technological advances, as well as new products and design changes the Company introduces.
 The Company makes adjustments to its inventory reserve based on the identification of specific situations and increases its inventory reserves accordingly.
 As further changes in future economic or industry conditions occur, the Company will revise the estimates that were used to calculate its inventory reserves.
-At December 31, 2013 and 2012, reserves for LCM, excess and obsolete inventory totaled \$132.5 million and \$131.9 million, respectively.
+At December 31, 2014 and 2013, reserves for LCM, excess and obsolete inventory totaled \$116.3 million and \$132.5 million, respectively.